edda177/pax/README.md

-Create the file `arduino_secrets.h` in the `/include` folder This file will not be tracked/uploaded by git/github Copy the content below and change SSID, password and URL to your local values.
+Create the file `arduino_secrets.h` in the `/include` folder This file will not be tracked/uploaded by git/github Copy the content below and change SSID, password and URL and IPAddress to your values.
+Currently running on local server with IPAddress and port 8080

 ```
 #ifndef ARDUINO_SECRETS_H